Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Introduction

 Surface nonlinearity arises from three main physical origins.
 First, the electric dipole contribution due to symmetry breaking at interfaces.
 Second, a field discontinuity at the interface, where the normal component of the electric field ($E_z$) changes rapidly, contributes to the surface nonlinearity via the electric quadrupole (nonlocal) term.
 Third, structural disparities between materials, such as liquid/solid interfaces, contribute to bulk-like surface nonlinearity even when dielectric constants are matched.
-The second and third contributions are known as electric quadrupole or nonlocal contributions to surface nonlinear susceptibility~\cite{shen1989optical}.
-Electric dipoles dominate second-harmonic generation, although small contributions from electric quadrupoles and magnetic dipoles are not ruled out~\cite{multipolar1, multipolar2}.
+The second and third contributions are known as electric quadrupole or nonlocal contributions to surface nonlinear susceptibility~\cite{shen1989optical, multipolar1, multipolar2}.

-ABC~type heterostructures have birefringent properties \cite{hermans2019}.
-For monocrystals, birefringence can be explained by the anisotropic electrical properties of the molecules that make up the crystals.
-However, birefringence can also be caused by anisotropy if the material is arranged on an order of magnitude larger than the size of the molecules and this distance is still smaller than the wavelength of light.
-The ABC~type heterostructure, composed of three materials arranged in thin layers, acts as an effective medium exhibiting form birefringence and functioning as a negative uniaxial crystal.
-At the same time, the entire structure is amorphous, and the optical axis is perpendicular to the layers \cite{born2013principles, Formbiro}.

-In this work, we present experimental investigations of ABC heterostructures in the form of SiO$_2$/TiO$_2$/Al$_2$O$_3$, deposited via atomic layer deposition.
+In this work, we present experimental investigations of ABC heterostructures in the form of SiO$_2$/TiO$_2$/Al$_2$O$_3$, deposited by atomic layer deposition.
 We systematically vary the thickness of each constituent material to evaluate its impact on the efficiency of second-harmonic generation.
-We systematically explore the structural, linear, and nonlinear optical properties for each morphological composition.
+The structural properties are studied by X-ray reflectivity, scanning transmission electron microscope, and time-of-flight secondary ion mass spectrometry.
+The film thickness and linear optical properties are determined by spectroscopic ellipsometry.
+Detailed study of second harmonic generation is carried out to evaluate the second-order nonlinear susceptibility for each morphological composition.